Facyla/esope/mod/default_icons/README.md

 ## Usage

-Main usage is replacing default elgg entities icons with these visual hashes, based on entity GUID - which ensures theunicity on a given site.
+Main usage is replacing default elgg entities icons with these visual hashes, based on entity GUID - which ensures the unicity on a given site.
 Added username, custom user-controlled data or hash of custom data enables having different avatars if some data changes.
 Can also be used to provide feedback on password match, email integrity, etc.